 1. Talk with your primary care doctor

-Make sure you’ve set realistic health goals by first talking with your primary doctor.
+Make sure you’ve set realistic health goals by first talking with your primary care doctor.
 Let them know what you’d like to accomplish and ask if those goals are achievable given your current state of health.
-If your goals aren’t realistic, your doctor can help you determine ones that are more appropriate.
+If they aren’t realistic, your doctor can help you determine ones that are more appropriate.

 2. Small steps = big changes

-For instance, if want to lose 50 pounds this year, break that goal down into monthly or weekly increments, which can increase your success rate.
-You might begin by giving up your soda habit and doing 10 minutes of cardio every other day for the first seven days.
-At the end of the week, you’ll have achieved success, which can help boost your confidence and prepare you for your next goals in weeks two, three and four.
+For instance, if you want to lose 50 pounds, breaking that goal down into monthly or weekly increments can increase your success rate.
+You might begin by swapping out your daily soda for seltzer or replacing your latte with green tea and doing 10 minutes of cardio every other day for the first seven days.
+At the end of the week, you’ll have achieved success, which will help boost your confidence to take on the next goal in week two, then week three and so on.

 3. Create a routine

-For example, instead of thinking, “I’ll walk every day for 15 minutes when there’s a break in the day,” try committing to a specific time in your day when you know you’re not busy: “I’ll walk for 15 minutes each morning at 7:30 a.m. for a week.”
+For example, instead of thinking, “I’ll meditate every day for 10 minutes when there’s a break in the day,” try committing to a specific time in your day when you know you’re not busy: “I’ll meditate for 10 minutes each morning at 7:30 a.m. for a week.”

 4. Don’t get discouraged

 Setbacks can occur on the path to any goal.
-If you set a small goal but don’t achieve it, that’s OK!
+If you set a small goal but don’t end up achieving it, that’s OK!
 The key is to not give up.
 Give yourself the gift of being an imperfect human being.
 Then, give yourself the gift of trying again.

 5. Buddy up

 Who doesn’t need and appreciate words of encouragement when trying to meet a goal?
-Find a friend or family member who would like to achieve the same or similar health goal that you’ve set.
-That way you’ll have someone you can talk to about any challenges you might face.
-You’ll also have someone you can support (helping others boosts our own happiness) and share your wins.
+Find a friend or family member who would like to achieve a similar goal to you.
+That way, you’ll have someone you can talk to about any challenges that arise and move past them together.
+You’ll also have someone you can support (helping others boosts our own happiness) and share your wins with.

-Rather than worrying about how difficult it is to reach your goal, try focusing on the wonderful little details that make up your day.
+Rather than worrying about how difficult it is to reach your goal, try focusing on the wonderful little details that make up the path to achieving that goal.

 If you’re starting to walk in the mornings, listen to the birds and watch the sky turn colors.
-If you’re goal is to de-stress, buy some candles that smell good and light them while meditating.
-Remember the words of encouragement and smiles that people in your support system offer you.
+If your goal is to de-stress, buy some candles that smell good and light them while meditating.
+Remember the words of encouragement and smiles that people in your support system offer you along the way.